samover/instagram/README.md

 Instaclone
 ===================

 At Makers Academy we receive a weekend challenge after learning a new technology for a week.
 This is an instagram clone using Ruby on Rails.
 It is fully test driven using rspec, capybara and factorygirl.
+There is a working example on [Heroku](http://instaclone-challenge.herokuapp.com/).

 As an MVP, this instaclone lets users: